Sinclaire Sparkman: Getting in the pool

 The process for wading pool repairs was a bit more complicated than calling in tech support.
 A faulty liner was the culprit of the closure.
 It apparently floated right to the top as workers attempted to fill the pool on the Friday before the opening on Memorial Day.
-Instead of putting a bandage of plaster on a larger issue, they knew it was time to replace the 12-year-old liner.
+Instead of putting a bandage on a larger issue, they knew it was time to say sayonara to the 12-year-old liner and plaster the pool.

 Some councilors wanted to make the repairs an emergency expense, which would have sped the process up a bit, but free relief from summer heat unfortunately did not meet the legal standards for an emergency.